Entropy collapse versus entropy rigidity for Reeb and Finsler flows: Entropy collapse for Reeb flows in dimension

 where $(2\pi,p) \sim (0,\psi(p))$ for each $p \in \Sigma$, and $\overline \D$ is the closed unit disk.
 Viewing $S^1$ as the interval~$[0,2\pi]$ with endpoints identified, we write $\partial (\Sigma(\psi))$ as $S^1 \times \partial \Sigma$.
 The manifold~$M$ is thus presented as the union of the mapping torus~$\Sigma(\psi)$ and finitely many full tori, one for each boundary component of~$\Sigma$, glued along their boundaries by the identity map

 We remark that the diffeomorphism

 is part of the definition of the open book.
 If $\psi'$ is another diffeomorphism of~$\Sigma$ that is the identity near the boundary and is isotopic to~$\psi$ via an isotopy that fixes each point of~$\partial \Sigma$, then $M(\psi')$ is diffeomorphic to~$M(\psi)$.
-We also remark that what we call an open book, in the literature is usually called an abstract open book decomposition.
+We also remark that what we call an open book is usually called an abstract open book decomposition in the literature.

 For each $\theta \in S^1$ denote by $\Sigma_{\theta}^\circ$ the image under the diffeomorphism~$\Psi$ of the union of $\{\theta\} \times \Sigma$ with the union of half-open annuli

 The closure $\Sigma_{\theta}$ of $\Sigma_{\theta}^\circ$, called a page, is diffeomorphic to~$\Sigma$, and the common boundary of the~pages~$\Sigma_{\theta}$, called the binding of the open book, is the image under~$\Psi$ of $ \{0\} \times \partial \Sigma \subset \D \times \partial \Sigma$.
 The orientation of~$\Sigma$ induces orientations on the pages and the binding.